darrell-pittman/ttl-simple-cache/README.md

 ##CacheObserver

 A CacheObserver can be used to manage cached values.
 Different algorithms can be supplied to the CacheObserver.
-The algorithm must expose to public functions:
+The algorithm must expose two public functions:
 1. valueAdded(key).
 This will be called when a value is added to the cache.
 No return value.
 1. isInvalid(key, cleaning).
-This will be called to determine is key is still valid.
+This will be called to determine if key is still valid.
 The cleaning parameter identifies whether the CacheObserver is currently in a cleaning cycle or is it responding to a Cache.get.
-Returns true if key is still valid.
+Returns true if key is invalid.

 The observer can be set with a clean interval.
 When the clean interval fires, all keys in the cache will be checked for validity by calling algorithm.isValid(key, true).
 The keys will be checked in chunks of  chunkSize so as not to block too long.
 ChunkSize defaults to 10 but can be set to a different value.